Sensory

 - Vague answers about what a session involves

-Sensory integration therapy and school: making it work
+Sensory integration therapy and school

 - Holidays work for intensive blocks.
 But clinics slow down because therapists take leave, so plan ahead